ecmwf/earthkit-transforms/README.md

 **earthkit-transforms** is a library of software tools to support people working with climate and meteorology data.

-**earthkit-transforms** is made up of a sub-package, `aggregate` which contains methods for aggregating data in time and space, and more transforms and operators.
+**earthkit-transforms** is made up of a sub-package, `aggregate`, which contains methods for aggregating data in time and spaces and other abstract dimensions.

 It has been designed following the philosphy of Earthkit, hence the methods should be interoperable with any data object understood by earthkit-data.